AGPritchard/asteroid-mining/README.md

 # asteroid-mining

-Asteroid Mining (WIP name) is a small game about mining asteroids and building up your company.
+This is a work in progress project about mining asteroids.